BellaTheUni112/forum/README.md

 `python app.py`

-and make sure port 8094 (or whatever port you selected) is free
+And make sure port 8094 (or whatever port you selected) is free

-replace the port=8094
+# Tips

+If you wish to change the port which the Python version runs as (you can do this with Docker if you modify the Python then rebuild it), you can replace "port=8094" with "port=any free port)

 `    app.run(host='0.0.0.0', port=8094)`

-with whatever port you want
+# Screenshots

 <img width="1917" height="953" alt="image" src="https://github.com/user-attachments/assets/877e66c7-e928-41c4-80e7-9486c66ff8c3" />